ghassannasr/casestudy.fullstack_webapplication/README.md

 * **Purpose** - to demonstrate the construction of a full-stacked web-application
 * **Description**
 	* This Case Study is a full-stack single-author blog application using a React.js front-end and a Spring MVC backend "microservice" that in turn connects to a MySQL database.
   * This repository DOES NOT represent the code repositories.
-Rather, it is an entrypoint for two code repositories, one for the front-end application, and the other for the back-end application.
+Rather, it is an entrypoint for two code repositories, one for the frontend application, and the other for the backend application.
     * https://github.com/ghassannasr/perscholas.case-study-frontend
     * https://github.com/ghassannasr/perscholas.case-study-backend
   * The two applications were deployed to an AWS EC2 instance.
   * The React Blog front-end application is running at: http://3.12.93.254:3000/blog/current
-    * To log in: username "lorem" and password "ipsum"
+    * To log in, enter username "lorem" and password "ipsum"
-  * The Spring MVC back-end is running at http://3.12.93.254:8080 (additional path information needs to be appended to access the API)
+  * The Spring MVC backend is running at http://3.12.93.254:8080 (additional path information needs to be appended to access the API)
   * The h2 console is not accessible on AWS (for security reasons).

-## Overview (GIF Animations) of Usage & Deployment
+## Usage and Deployment Overview (GIF Animations)

 * **Blog App Sample Usage GIF**